Brian-Wintz/DecisionTree/README.md

 Note that the lines for all answers must come immediately after the question which they are for.
 So the following represents a valid decision tree file format:
 ```
 Q 1 How big is it?
-A 1.1 Small
-A 1.2 Medium
+A 1.1 Small: Size of item is less than or equal to  5 centimeters in height, width or depth.
+A 1.2 Medium: Size of item is greater than 5 centimeters in height, width or depth and less than or equal to 20 meters in height, width or depth.
+A 1.3 Large: Size of item is greater than 20 meters in height, width or depth.Q 1.1 Is it a?
 Q 1.1 Is it a?
 T 1.1.1 Atom
 T 1.1.2 Quark
 Q 1.2 Is it a?
-T 1.2.1 Rabit
+T 1.2.1 Rabbit
 T 1.2.2 Squirrel
+Q 1.3 Is it larger than a house?
+A 1.3.1 Yes
+A 1.3.2 No
+Q 1.3.1 Is it a?
+T 1.3.1.1 Whale
+T 1.3.1.2 Dinosaur
+Q 1.3.2 Is it a?
+T 1.3.2.1 Truck
+T 1.3.2.2 House
+T 1.3.2.3 Elephant
 ```
+Note that the initial question's answers have additional detail which is passed to OpenAI with the user's free form text to determine which answer best represents their input.

-Whereas the following is not correct because all the answers do not occur immediately after the question which parents them (question 1.1, with its answers comes before answer 1.2):
+The following is not correct because all the answers do not occur immediately after the question which parents them (question 1.1, with its answers comes before answer 1.2):
 ```
 Q 1 How big is it?
 A 1.1 Small